Textualize/textual/docs/guide/app.md

 ### Mounting

 While composing is the preferred way of adding widgets when your app starts it is sometimes necessary to add new widget(s) in response to events.
-You can do this by calling [mount()](textual.widget.Widget.mount) which will add a new widget to the UI.
+You can do this by calling [mount()][textual.widget.Widget.mount] which will add a new widget to the UI.

 Here's an app which adds the welcome widget in response to any key press: